aws-samples/aws-reinvent2018-keeping-secrets/README.md

 - Note that the e-mail address will be sent to LetsEncrypt and WordPress.
 See the web sites for information about their privacy policies.

+### 8. Build the Cloudformation CloudHSM stack.
+Download the keeping-secrets-hsm-yyyymmdd.yaml file in this repository (where yyyymmdd represents the version date) and run it through CloudFormation.
+There is no parameters required for this stack.
+The required inputs will be imported from VPC and WordPress stacks (CloudHSM Cluster's Subnets, WordPress Instance ID and Security Groups).
+Stack will build multiple Lambda functions orchastrated by

 ### 8. Test the environment.

 - 8.1 - Browse to "http://" followed by the fully-qualified domain name you entered when you built the WordPress CloudFormation stack.
 You should see the default WordPress site.